typedb/typedb-docs/03-client-api/00-overview.md

 **Best Practices**

-Use one client per application process
+Use one client per application process.

 ### Session
 A session holds a connection to a particular database.
 This connection then allows opening transactions to carry out queries.

 **Best Practices**

-Because of intermittent network failures, it is recommended to keep sessions relatively short lived.
+Because of intermittent network failures, it is recommended to keep sessions relatively short-lived.
 A good principle is that sessions group logically coherent transactions.
 For example, when loading a web page, one session should be used to open one or more transactions to load the page data.

 ### Transaction